bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 **This procedure will overwrite any data or settings on the unit being worked on.
 Be sure to backup any important data before proceeding.**

+**This project is not endorsed or supported by the original vendors or manufacturers of the Seagate Central NAS.**

 ## Prerequisites
 * A working serial console connection to the Seagate Central (Hard)